roedesh/django-xfeed/README.md

 -----------
 * Fetches RSS items and channel data of a RSS feed
 * Fetches tweets from the user timeline
+* Handy template tag for generating a list of items
+* Some useful management commands for managing your feeds

 Install with pip
 -----------